Why another Data Science Education blog?

 We aimed to cover the entire data science analysis cycle:

 - data ingestation, data technologies, and data wrangling

 - communication and reporting

-as well as providing overviews of key reports and findings.
+as well as provide overviews of key reports and findings.

 Who are we?

 Hunter Glanz (twitter) is an Assistant Professor of Statistics and Data Science at California Polytechnic State University (Cal Poly, San Luis Obispo).
 He received a BS in Mathematics and a BS in Statistics from Cal Poly, San Luis Obispo followed by an MA and PhD in Statistics from Boston University.
 He maintains a passion for machine learning and statistical computing, and enjoys advancing education efforts in these areas.
 In particular, Cal Poly’s courses in R, SAS, and Python give him the opportunity to connect students with exciting data science topics amidst a firm grounding in communication of statistical ideas.
 Hunter serves on numerous committees and organizations dedicated to delivering cutting edge statistical and data science content to students and professionals alike.
 In particular, the ASA’s DataFest event at UCLA has been an extremely rewarding experience for the teams of Cal Poly students Hunter has had the pleasure of advising.

 Jo Hardin (twitter) is a statistician at Pomona College who is passionate about statistics and data science education for all.
 She received her BA from Pomona College and her MS and PhD degrees from the University of California, Davis.
 Two years of working at the Fred Hutchinson Cancer Research Center in Seattle, WA got her hooked into analyzing high throughput data (e.g., simultaneous gene expression of thousands of genes).
 Much of her theoretical work has focused on computational approaches to statistical problems in genetics.
 Jo works hard to provide her students with current best practices, including teaching the